mahmoudkhairy159/mahmoudkhairy159/README.md

 ## 🌟 **Featured Projects**
 ### [🌍 GeoFika Platform](https://www.geofika.com)
 🌱 GeoFika empowers communities by providing real-time data on incidents and environmental challenges.
 Focused on sustainability, accessibility, and innovation, the platform delivers actionable insights to foster informed decisions and global collaboration.
 🔧 **Developed** backend features using Laravel and collaborated on system design and deployment.
-Technologies Used React, Next.js, and TypeScript for the frontend.
+Technologies Used React, Next.js, and TypeScript for the front end.

 ### [🌍 Website Carbon Footprint API](https://www.wardlin.com/digital-recycling)
 🌱 **Laravel-based API** to measure website carbon emissions.